BaSys-PC1/eclipse-integration/README.md

 #### Maven ####
  - Download [Maven as binary zip archive](https://maven.apache.org/download.cgi) and follow the [installation instructions](https://maven.apache.org/install.html).
  - Since we use our own maven repository for snapshot artifacts that are built with our CI chain, you have to tell maven the repo location.
-For this, create a directory `.m2` in your user folder and inside that folder create a file `settings.xml` with the following contents
+For this, create a directory `.m2` in your user folder and inside that folder create a file `settings.xml` with the following contents:

 ```
 <?xml version="1.0"?>